 This blog is part of the Analyzing Scoliosis series, which is designed to teach movement practitioners how to work confidently with clients who have scoliosis.
 Previous posts have discussed the typical scoliotic body, common types of scoli (AIS and functional scoliosis), and how to decide when to work with a client.
+My book, Analyzing Scoliosis, which covers the topics in this series (as well as others) in more depth, is available on Amazon.

 All too often “scoliosis” is thrown around any time a spinal issue is at play, whether a true case of scoliosis is present or not.
 I’ve encountered so many people who think they have scoliosis, and may have even received a diagnosis from a doctor; however, upon further inspection of their spine, it’s not scoliosis at all.
 Sometimes it’s a completely unrelated issue.
 As a movement practitioner, it’s important for you to be able to discern between what is and isn’t scoliosis so you can create a customized exercise plan based on your client’s actual body, not their assumptions or guesses.
 Please remember though that as Pilates instructors we can’t diagnose clients.